hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `primary_network_interface_id` - (Optional) The ID of the Network Interface (which must be attached to the Virtual Machine) which should be the Primary Network Interface for this Virtual Machine.

 * `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group to which this Virtual Machine should be assigned.
+Changing this forces a new resource to be created

 * `storage_data_disk` - (Optional) One or more `storage_data_disk` blocks.